NullPointerExceptionError/HomeDisplayPi/README.md

 - `n_cascading_segment = `: number of cascaded seven segment modules - e.g. 2 if you have 2 8-digit modules

 # Contributing, problems and errors
 Contributions to this project are welcome!
-If you find bugs, errors, have suggestions for improvement or would like to suggest new features, please open an [issue](https://github.com/NullPointerExceptionError/HomeDisplayPi/issues) or [pull request](https://github.com/NullPointerExceptionError/HomeDisplayPi/pulls).
-I look forward to your feedback and ideas.
+If you find bugs, errors, have suggestions for improvement or would like to suggest new features, feel free to open an [issue](https://github.com/NullPointerExceptionError/HomeDisplayPi/issues) or [pull request](https://github.com/NullPointerExceptionError/HomeDisplayPi/pulls).